industrial-edge/iih-semantics-getting-started/docs/Installation.md

 In order to build this infrastructure we need to have installed the following connectors and apps:

-- SIMATIC S7+ Import Converter.
+- SIMATIC S7+ Import Converter
-  This apps allows importing tags from the project. ?
 - SIMATIC S7+ Connector
 - IIH Core
 - IIH Configurator

 #### Configure IIH Configurator

-This apps allows the configuration of the IIH.
+SIMATIC S7+ Import Converter allows theonversion of export file to Connectivity Suite Configuration

 In your IED clik IIH Configurator to open it.